RishavMishraRM/Dimond_Price_Prediction/README.md

 ```
 1. Used AWS ECR to store the copy of code on AWS Server
+2. Used IAM to create identity and stored secrete keys on github scerete store
 ```

 ### To install local packages